Stateless Mind Pavilion

 The Stateless Mind Pavilion continues to evolve and travel:

-These activations situate the Pavilion as a nomadic, transnational stage—one that refuses static definitions and embraces cross-border resonance.
+These activations situate the Pavilion as a nomadic, transnational stage—one that refuses static definitions and embraces cross-border and transcontinental resonance.

 Note from Jambatan